jopijuco/local/README.md

 * Filter stores by location or category
 * Apply promo to product's price
-* Send an email notification when order's status change
+* Send an email notification when orders' status change
 * Apply a new design

 ## Credits